flowhub/bigiot-bridge/README.md

 ### Prerequisites

 * An Heroku app with the [Container stack](https://devcenter.heroku.com/articles/container-registry-and-runtime) enabled
+* Heroku Redis addon enabled for the app
 * Heroku CLI tools installed locally, logged into the Container registry using `heroku container:login`

 ### Pushing